 Microsoft Bounty Programs

-Friends, hackers, researchers!
+Call out to all Microsoft friends, hackers, researchers!
 Want to help us protect customers, making some of our most popular products better?
 And earn money doing so?
-Step right up…
+Step right up

 Microsoft is now offering direct payments in exchange for reporting certain types of vulnerabilities and exploitation techniques.